What are the different types of knee injections for bone on bone knees

 The researchers wrote that “the existing body of evidence had well demonstrated that ozone injection was evidently effective for short-term management (1–3 months) of mild-to-moderate knee osteoarthritis patients (grade I–III KLS).
 But the main challenge was on longer periods of time in which different studies had declared heterogeneous (or mixed) results.”

-The researchers gathered dates from a serious of randomized control trials and made these observations:
+The researchers gathered dates from a series of randomized control trials and made these observations: